-If you’re in the market for new crutches, our list of shopping tips will help you to access crutches which offer superior value for the money.
+If you’re in the market for new crutches, our list of shopping tips will help you to access crutches that offer superior value for the money.

 And once you’ve read these tips, you’ll be able to shop around like a pro…